 In many cases, you may want to store the imagery of a thermal monocular so that you can view and analyze it later.
 This is particularly the case if you use the monocular for surveillance purposes.

 Many monocular models come with support for mobile devices.
-Some even have an app that lets you directly stream the monocular’s video to a mobile device.
+Some even have an app that lets you directly stream the video from your monocular to a mobile device.

 This is immensely useful especially if you are going to share the monocular data across a group or with friends or colleagues who are remotely situated.